tsogp/capstone-gui/README.md

-# ABBP – FullScreen3DView
+# ABBQ – FullScreen3DView
 ![demo](https://github.com/tsogp/capstone-gui/blob/master/demo.gif)

-ABBP is a software system designed to simulate and visualize palletizing processes in warehouses.
+ABBQ is a software system designed to simulate and visualize palletizing processes in warehouses.
 It is composed of two main components:

 1. **Python algorithm server** – receives a package list, validates its format, and computes an optimal placement of boxes on a pallet.